Anesthesia: History

 The most famous anesthetic, ether, may have been synthesized as early as the 8th century, but it took many centuries for its anesthetic importance to be appreciated, even though the 16th century physician and polymath Paracelsus noted that chickens made to breathe it not only fell asleep but also felt no pain.
 By the early 19th century, ether was being used by humans, but only as a recreational drug.

 Meanwhile, in 1772, English scientist Joseph Priestley discovered the gas nitrous oxide.
 Initially, people thought this gas to be lethal, even in small doses, like some other nitrogen oxides.
 However, in 1799, British chemist and inventor Humphry Davy decided to find out by experimenting on himself.
 To his astonishment he found that nitrous oxide made him laugh, so he nicknamed it "laughing gas".
 In 1800 Davy wrote about the potential anesthetic properties of nitrous oxide in relieving pain during surgery, but nobody at that time pursued the matter any further.

 On 14 November 1804, Hanaoka Seishū, a Japanese doctor, became the first person to successfully perform surgery using general anesthesia.
 Hanaoka learned traditional Japanese medicine as well as Dutch-imported European surgery and Chinese medicine.
 After years of research and experimentation, he finally developed a formula which he named tsūsensan (also known as mafutsu-san), which combined Korean morning glory and other herbs.

 Hanaoka's success in performing this painless operation soon became widely known, and patients began to arrive from all parts of Japan.
-Hanaoka went on to perform many operations using tsūsensan, including resection of malignant tumors, extraction of bladder stones, and extremity amputations.
+Hanaoka went on to perform many operations using tsūsensan.
 Before his death in 1835, Hanaoka performed more than 150 operations for breast cancer.
 However, this finding did not benefit the rest of the world until 1854 as the national isolation policy of the Tokugawa shogunate prevented Hanaoka's achievements from being publicized until after the isolation ended.
 Nearly forty years would pass before Crawford Long, who is titled as the inventor of modern anesthetics in the West, used general anesthesia in Jefferson, Georgia.

 Long noticed that his friends felt no pain when they injured themselves while staggering around under the influence of diethyl ether.
 He immediately thought of its potential in surgery.
 Conveniently, a participant in one of those "ether frolics", a student named James Venable, had two small tumors he wanted excised.
 But fearing the pain of surgery, Venable kept putting the operation off.
 Hence, Long suggested that he have his operation while under the influence of ether.
 Venable agreed, and on 30 March 1842 he underwent a painless operation.
 However, Long did not announce his discovery until 1849.

 Historic image of an early ether operation conducted at Massachusetts General Hospital.
 The daguerreotype was taken by Southworth & Hawes on July 3, 1847.